JonJagger/cyber-dojo/readme.txt

    (and not much css or html either).
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
 Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
-o) I'd like to thank Olve Maudal of Tandberg for his encouragement.
+o) I'd like to thank Olve Maudal for his encouragement.